uni-notes/uni-notes/README.md

 # Welcome!

+Hi there, I'm Ahmed Thahir.
+These are the lecture notes I've taken over the years.
+Hope they help you!

+Make sure to ⭐ this project on GitHub.
 Feel free to share this to everyone you know.

-Make sure to ⭐ this project!
+## Tips

+- Use the navbar ⬅️ to go through the website
+- If you've got any changes/corrections:
+    - Create a GitHub pull request, if you can correct it
+    - Create an GitHub issue, if you just want to report it

+## Disclaimers

-If you want to publish this on your own, make sure to give due credit, to help support this project :)
+- If you want to publish this on your own, **make sure to give due credit**, to help support this project :)

-These notes are **not affiliated** to any university, club, association.
+- These notes are **not affiliated** to any university, club, association.

 ## License